QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 11. **Protected**: only those allowed can access it
 12. **Understandable**: the definition is both shared and clear

 To improve the data quality, we could profile data to find outliers/extremums, ask the ones using the data...
 It's important to find the cause of low quality data.
-Note that when handling problems, you need to priorize data based on their critical value.
+Note that when handling problems, you need to prioritize data based on their critical value.
 Also, there may be existing quality rules based on industry standards, regulatory requirements, and business needs.

 ➡️ See "Plan - Correct - Monitor - React".
 </div></div>